 Now let this next portion play like a movie reel as the scene unfolds.

 “As they began to sing and praise, the LORD set ambushes against the men of Ammon and Moab and Mount Seir who were invading Judah, and they were defeated.
 The men of Ammon and Moab rose up against the men from Mount Seir to destroy and annihilate them.
 After they finished slaughtering the men from Seir, they helped to destroy one another.

 When the men of Judah came to the place that overlooks the desert and looked toward the vast army, they saw only dead bodies lying on the ground; no one had escaped.”

-Picture the men of Judah marching in formation, the echo of praise coming from the front, the rush of adrenaline coursing through their bodies, cresting the hill that would bring them face to face with their enemy and then seeing instead a vast and still valley littered with the fallen bodies of every single enemy soldier.
+Can you picture the men of Judah marching in formation, the echo of praise streaming from the front, the rush of adrenaline coursing through their bodies, cresting the hill that would bring them face to face with their enemy and then seeing instead the vast valley littered with fallen bodies of every single enemy soldier?

-The battle was the Lord’s.
+The battle was God’s.
 Their role had been to obey and praise.